Mr-Robert0/Logsensor/README.md

 ### Development
 **TODO**
+1. adding "POST form SQli (Time based) scanning" and check for delay
-1. Fuzzing on Url Paths So as not to miss any login panel
+2. Fuzzing on Url Paths So as not to miss any login panel